 To enhance the gingerbread flavor, I added to the mix a couple drops of dark molasses, a dash of pumpkin pie spice, a pinch of cinnamon, and then a sprinkle of nutmeg to garnish.

-I selected the Drinks button on the Kenwood Blend-X Pro Blender and within seconds I was pouring the smoothest, creamiest “gingerbread” I have ever tasted.
+I selected the Drinks button on the blender and within seconds I was pouring the smoothest, creamiest “gingerbread” I have ever tasted.

 Gingerbread Kahlua Martini

 - 4-6 ice cubes